jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Priority List***
-- implement update of individual contacts when viewing the contact list
-- Test XML file import
-- deleting a group in google should delete on app
-- Update contact stats when a communication happens
 + Create class to estimate contact due date
 + Create routine for producing the long duration statistics:
     - average time